joshjh2002/software-engineering-models/LearningPlan.md

 * During my time here, I developed my time-managment skills and communication through my work delivering lessons and making sure I covered what need to be.

 **Garth Hill College**, 2019-2019, Work Experience as a teaching assistant

+*Garth Hill College, Bracknell*
 * I worked with children ages 11-15
 * I observed lessons from teachers in the Maths and Computer Science department and helped the students during their lesson, asnwering questions and helping them to userstand the material
 * I had the opportinity to teach a GCSE Computer Science lesson to a class of Year 9 students.
 * This was my favourite experience in the working world.
 I developed my communication skills through teaching lessons and helping students understand their work.
 This was a valuable experience in my life as it gave me lots of experience working with a range of people all with similar interests as myself.

 **Doors and Fittings LTD**, 2018-present, Working in Technical Support

+*Doors and Fittings LTD, Bracknell*
 * My duties are to assist the director of the company with their tasks which usually include writing emails to customers and the website developers, improving their website by adding new product and fixing errors on item listings using the development companies tools, gathering information on new prducts, and phone conversations with developers to establish good communication with them.
 * This job has been invaluable to me in improving my worth ethic, time managment, communication and research skills.
 Through this job, I have significantly improved my writing skills too, as it is imperative I communicate my views on matters relating to the website accuratly and so that there is no confusion, and hence, work is completed on time and correctly.
 Otherwise, it is my fault if something goes wrong, so I need to be responsible and clear.
+I like learning how websites are made and developing my understanding of the Internet.

 ## Reflection